-Prescott College offers accredited programs in both on-campus and distance education delivery at the bachelor, master, and doctoral levels and is regionally accredited by
+Prescott College offers accredited programs in both resident and limited-residency (distance) education delivery at the bachelor, master, and doctoral levels and is regionally accredited by

 The Higher Learning Commission

 and a member of the North Central Association: (800) 621-7440.